WebAssembly/gc/proposals/gc/waml/README.md

 ### Polymorphism

 Polymorphism requires the use of `anyref` as a universal representation for any value of variable type.
-In fact, the compiler uses `(ref eq)` (non-null `eqref`, called `eqnnref` in this doc), in order to allow direct comparisons for implementing equality on any type without an additional down cast.
+In fact, the compiler uses `(ref eq)`, in order to allow direct comparisons for implementing equality on any type without an additional down cast.

 References returned from a generic function call are cast back to their concrete type when that type is known at the call site.

-Moreover, tuples and `ref` likewise represent all fields with `eqref`, i.e., they are treated like polymorphic types as well.
+Moreover, tuples and `ref` likewise represent all fields with `(ref eq)`, i.e., they are treated like polymorphic types as well.
 This is necessary to enable passing them to polymorphic functions that abstract some of their types, for example:
 ```
 val f z (x, y) = x + y + z

 val p = (3, 4)
 val _ = f 2 p
 ```
-If `p` was not represented as `ref (struct eqnnref eqnnref)`, then the call to `f` would produce invalid Wasm.
+If `p` was not represented as `ref (struct (ref eq) (ref eq))`, then the call to `f` would produce invalid Wasm.

 ### Bindings